opensim-org/opensim-core/README.md

       Java; see dependencies above.
     * `BUILD_PYTHON_WRAPPING` if you want to access OpenSim through Python; see dependencies above.
 CMake sets `PYTHON_*` variables to tell you the Python it will use for building the wrappers.
-(If you installed Python with Homebrew, [CMake will not find the Homebrew Python libraries on its own](https://github.com/Homebrew/homebrew/issues/25118); you must set the CMake variable `PYTHON_LIBRARIES` manually.
-Use `'$(python-config --prefix)/lib/libpython2.7.dylib'` in bash to get the correct value.)
     * `BUILD_API_ONLY` if you don't want to build the command-line applications.
 8. Click the **Configure** button again.
 Then, click **Generate** to create Xcode project files in the build directory.